trentf-carsales/fps-counter/Readme.md

 This will replace the status bar with a label that shows the current frames per second the application manages to draw.

+You can remove the label any time later:

+    FPSCounter.hide()

 If you'd like more control on how to display the frames, you can create a private `FPSCounter` instance and set a delegate